Skip to main content

 Course summary

-Since being awarded the Armed Forces Gold Covenant, we have worked closely with the Defence Medical Academy to identify service needs for serving military personnel and veterans, and have developed this exciting new course.
+Our Armed Forces Gold Covenant award has allowed us to work with the Defence Medical Academy.
+This is to identify service needs for serving military personnel and veterans.

 Find out more about how we support our Armed Forces transitioning to university life.